Kirill Gevorgian

-On 8 February 2021, Gevorgian was elected Vice President of the Court, succeeding Xue Hanqin.
+On 8 February 2021, Gevorgian was elected vice president of the court, succeeding Xue Hanqin.

 In March 2022, during the dispute between Russia and Ukraine on allegations of genocide (Ukraine v.
-Russian Federation), Gevorgian voted against the adoption of provisional measures which ordered Russia to cease its special operation in Ukraine, as he believed the Court had no jurisdiction over the case.
+Russian Federation), Gevorgian voted against the adoption of provisional measures which ordered Russia to cease its special operation in Ukraine, as he believed the court had no jurisdiction over the case.
 Nonetheless, the measure was adopted by thirteen votes to two, with Chinese jurist Xue Hanqin casting the other dissenting vote.
 This conclusion notwithstanding, he voted in favour of the measure requesting the Parties not to aggravate their dispute since, as he declared, "the power to indicate such measure is a power inherent to the Court".

+On 9 November 2023, at the 2023 International Court of Justice judges election, Gevorgian failed to be re-elected as one of the two Eastern European judges at the ICJ, marking the first time that the USSR/Russia would not be represented at the court.
+Gevorgian received the votes of 77 UN General Assembly members, while Romania's candidate, Bogdan Aurescu, received that of 117, being elected instead.